 You'll find the new App Library page to the right of the last page that currently holds apps.
 So if you have your Home page and two additional pages at the moment, the app library will appear when you swipe left on that third page.

-But, as you no longer have to store all of your apps on the Home and adjoining pages, there's a new way to hide those additional panes.
+Apple figures that the presence of App Library means you might no longer want or need to see all those other app screens - and so there's a new way to hide them.
 Tap and hold on any page to enter Jiggle mode (when all of the apps jiggle around) then tap the dots along the bottom of the screen to enter the zoomed-out view.
 Here you'll see all of your existing pages, each with a tick underneath to indicate that they are active.

 Tapping any page will disable it, meaning it no longer appears when you're swiping through pages in the normal mode.
 Once you're happy with the selection, tap Done and you're good to go.
 If you find that you miss having certain pages, you can always go back into Jiggle mode and enable them once more.